ArchAstroArchAgents

 Custom APIs per customer

 Different auth flows, different schemas, different rate limits.
-Each integration is a new green field.
+Every integration starts from scratch.

 Legacy formats and drops